rmm-fcul/assisi-python/doc/src/install.rst

     sudo apt-get install libboost-dev libboost-program-options-dev
     sudo apt-get install libprotobuf-dev protobuf-compiler python-protobuf
     sudo apt-get install python-dev python-zmq python-sphinx python-yaml

+A few dependencies have to be installed manually.
 Create a folder for the Assisi project and position yourself there

 .. code-block:: console